Giving to the Youth Symphony of Southern Oregon

 * * *

-In addition to annual gifts and contributions from individuals, and financial support provided by Concert Series program advertisers and Concert Series/Season Partners, the Arthur R. Dubs Foundation, City of Ashland, The Carpenter
+In addition to annual gifts and contributions from individuals, and financial support provided by Concert Series program advertisers and Concert Series/Season Partners, the Arthur R. Dubs Foundation, City of Ashland (Ashland lodging tax revenues), Carpenter

-Foundation, Collins Foundation, Cow Creek Umpqua Indian Foundation, James F. & Marion L. Miller Foundation, Jackson County Cultural Coalition funded by the Oregon Cultural Trust investing in Oregon's arts, humanities and heritage, Pacific Power
+Foundation, Carrico Family Foundation, Collins Foundation, Cow Creek Umpqua Indian Foundation, James F. & Marion L. Miller Foundation, The Oregon Community Foundation, Pacific Power

 Foundation, Sharkey Family Charitable Foundation, Trust Management Services, LLC (Braemar Chritable Trust) and U.S. Bancorp Foundation have provided

 The YSSO organization also has received operating support from the Oregon Arts Commission, a state agency funded by the State of Oregon and the National Endowment for the Arts, for more than 10 years.

 * * *